Treatment of male infertility

 Treatment of infertility in men

 Approximately 30% of couples who are sexually active without contraceptives wait three months or more for a new addition to their family.
-Another 60% of couples wait more than seven months for a replenishment.
+Another 60% of couples wait more than seven months for a new addition.
 Only 10% of couples have a successful conception after almost a year of trying to conceive.

 Before the introduction of modern assisted reproductive technologies, it was mistakenly assumed that the reason for the absence of pregnancy lies in the woman’s condition.
-Today, according to statistics, about 40-45% of infertility cases are male infertility.
+Today, according to statistics, about 40-45% of infertility cases are caused by male infertility.
 Therefore, reproductive specialists advise men to undergo an examination to determine the causes of infertility.

 Causes of male infertility in men